dyne/tomb/extras/gtomb/README.md

 ### Random notes
 * If you type in your sudo password once correctly, in the next 5 (or whatever your sudoers timeout is) minutes, you can type in the wrong password as well.
 * The function for catching cancellation sometimes fails because of bad ps syntax.
-No idea why yet.
+(Possibly fixed, needs more testing)

 ## Dependencies
 * [tomb](https://github.com/dyne/Tomb) (also get tomb's dependencies)